RoadieHQ/marketing-site/content/docs/getting-started/technical-documentation/index.md

 ---
-title: Adding TechDocs
+title: Using TechDocs
-lastUpdated: '2021-03-08T21:00:00.0Z'
+lastUpdated: '2021-03-16T21:00:00.0Z'
-description: How to set up Roadie Backstage for TechDocs.
+description: How to add technical documentation to components tracked in Backstage.
 ---

 ## Introduction